toolleeo/cli-apps/README.md

 * [Graphene](https://github.com/atsepkov/Graphene) - A text-based web browser that's a joy to use.
 * [Gremlin](https://github.com/actuday6418/gremlin) - Gemini browser for the terminal.
 * [Links](http://www.jikos.cz/~mikulas/links//) - A textual Web browser with tables and frames.
+* [Litter](https://github.com/tuxcanfly/litter) - Litter is a minimalistic, terminal-based read-only browser that allows users to browse the web without the bloat and distractions of modern web browsers.
 * [Lynx](http://lynx.invisible-island.net/) - A highly configurable text-based web browser, one of the oldest CLI browser I'm aware of.
 * [min](https://github.com/a-h/min) - A Gemini browser with Vim style keyboard navigation, client certificate support and history and bookmarks saved in TSV files.
 * [Romulus](https://github.com/LukeEmmet/Romulus) - A cross platform Gemini console client in C# with a simple user interface, interactive menus and mouse support.